Nejatbakhsh-y/amazon-recommendation-system/README.md

 | Conversion Rate | 15.0% | 16.0% |

 ## Tech Stack
+- Python (pandas, numpy, scikit-learn, scipy, statsmodels)
 - SQL
-- Python (pandas, sklearn)
-- Google Colab
+- Google Colab (for development and execution)

 ## How to Run
 Open the Colab notebook in: